assiist-team/memories/docs/architectural_fixes/phase-9-memory-type-specific-edge-functions.md

    - Minimizes information loss
    - May not be perfectly grammatically correct, but is significantly better than raw transcription

-   Currently, moments and mementos don't have their `input_text` processed into `processed_text`, leaving users with poorly formatted text.
+   Previously, moments and mementos didn't have their `input_text` processed into `processed_text`, leaving users with poorly formatted text.

 2. **Poor Separation of Concerns**: A single function handling all types violates single responsibility principle and makes it harder to:
    - Add type-specific features (e.g., story narrative generation)